shanelonergan/shanelonergan.github.io/_posts/2020-1-18-get-elements-by-class-name-from-scratch.md

 ### Step 3: Put it all together

-Now we want to call the `checkCHildren` method on each of the `firstChildren`.
+Now we want to call the `checkChildren` method on each of the `firstChildren`.
 After this function runs, our elements array should contain all of the matching elements!

 ```js
 function getElementsByClassName2(classNameStr) {